ASD-Blueprint/desktop.gov.au/blueprint/overview.md

 ### Zero Trust security model

-"Zero Trust" is an IT security concept where the organisation does not automatically trust the user, the device they're connecting from, or the network location they're connecting from - just because they are a known entity.
+"Zero Trust" is an IT security concept where the organisation does not automatically trust the user, the device they're on, or the network location they're connecting from - just because they are a known entity.

-Implementing Zero Trust lowers the agencies risk profile but also increases the business agility as new devices and applications can be adopted more rapidly.
+Implementing Zero Trust lowers the agency's risk profile but also increases business agility as new devices and applications can be adopted faster.

-The blueprint supports this Zero Trust initiative through various M365 features such as requiring device enrolment with Conditional Access and enforcing Azure Active Directory Identity Protection.
+The blueprint supports the Zero Trust concept through M365 features like requiring device enrolment with conditional access and enforcing Azure Active Directory Identity Protection.
 Agencies should take a risk based approach when utilising features such as trusted IP locations, use these as a last resort when implementing a trust model.

 For more information, review [Microsoft's Zero Trust Security Model and Framework](https://www.microsoft.com/en-au/security/business/zero-trust).